Employment Law in Turkey

-Employment law in Turkey for Turkish nationals and foreign nationals are the same.
+Employment laws in Turkey for Turkish nationals and foreign nationals are the same.
 Additionally, some special provisions applied to the employment and residence permits of foreigners who want to work in Turkey.
 Under labor law, an employee is a person who holds a written employment contract to work under the power of an employer.
 An employee gets instructions from the employer regarding the work and is completely dependent on the employer for salary.

-If there is no written employment contract, then as per the employment law in Turkey, the employer is required to provide a written document to the employee representing some specified terms & conditions (they can be general or based on the conditions of work) within 2 months of the beginning of the employment.
+If there is no written employment contract, then as per the employment law in Turkey, the employer is required to provide a written document to the employee representing some specified terms & conditions (they can be general or based on the conditions of work) within two months of the beginning of the employment.

 Employment contract as per the employment law in Turkey does not include taxes and duties.

 Employers Can Make Changes To An Employment Contract

 As per the employment law in Turkey, the employer has the freedom to change the employment contract anytime, but through a written agreement.
 Both employee and employer can change the agreement with mutual understanding.